 The Timeless Way of Building - Another Alexander book; this one focuses on the idea that the best living spaces and built environments are built organically based on common human needs.

 Tools of the Imagination - A collection by the National Building Museum covering 250 years of design tools and technologies for builders

 Towards a New Architecture - Le Corbusier’s manifesto advocating for modern architecture.

-Understanding Computers and Cognition: A New Foundation for Design - An apporach to understanding what computers can and cannot do, and taht relationship to human cognition and language.
+Understanding Computers and Cognition: A New Foundation for Design - An approach to understanding what computers can and cannot do, and that relationship to human cognition and language.

-What Computers Still Can’t Do: A Critique of Artifical Reason - Philospher Hubert Dreyfus' 1972 manifesto argues that disembodied machines cannot acheive consciousness.
+What Computers Still Can’t Do: A Critique of Artificial Reason - Philosopher Hubert Dreyfus’ 1972 manifesto argues that disembodied machines cannot achieve consciousness.